Agoric/documentation/main/glossary/README.md

 escrowed.
 One reason this is possible is if a [proposal](#proposal) doesn't match what the contract expects to do, it can immediately cause the [seat](#seat) to exit, getting back the amount it offered.

+## Passable

+A *passable* is something that can be marshalled.

+There are three kinds of passables:
+   * Remotables, objects with methods that can be called remotely using `E()`, and their remote Presence.
+   * Pass-by-copy data, such as numbers or hardened records.
+   * Promises for passables.

+For more information, see the [Remotable and passable objects documentation](/guides/js-programming/far.md#remotable-and-passable-objects).

 ## Payment

 Payments hold assets created by [Mints](#mint).
 Specifically assets intended for transfer